 Littering and illegal dumping of waste is an expensive problem to remedy; it has direct environmental impacts on flora and fauna, reduces the visual appeal of our Shire and can be dangerous to people of all ages.

 Eurobodalla Rangers regularly patrol Council land, Crown land, State Forest and National Parks from Akolele to South Durras, and also respond to reports of dumping on private property.

-Rangers use video surveillance of key areas, erect caution signs, and monitor the transport of waste by the public and contractors.
+Rangers may use video surveillance, erect caution signs, and monitor the transport of waste by the public and contractors.
 Random audits and inspections are conducted on contractors, development applications and various businesses.

 Report illegal dumping to either 02 44741000 or 131555